Since 9/11, DHS has made significant progress in how we respond to a wide range of threats, from natural disasters to coordinated attacks.

 Mobile Emergency Response Support

 Mobile Emergency Response Support provides self-sustaining telecommunications, logistics, and operations support through detachments (staff, equipment, and equipment assets) that are immediately deployable.
 These detachments can be transported nationally and are able to work together to support a large disaster field office and multiple field operating sites within the disaster area.
-They are activated at the request of state or tribal emergency management officials.
+MERS detachments are centrally managed and strategically located across the United States to rapidly respond to incidents at any time, and in any environment.
+MERS detachments are also called upon to support National Special Security Events as well as other planned special events and activities.

 Each detachment has the following capabilities: